sbodenstein/personal_website/content/post/alphazero/index.md

 Second, Python is orders of magnitude slower than C++.
 Even [simple argument parsing can take microseconds](https://youtu.be/DBVLcgq2Eg0?t=1314), which can be comparable to the time taken to evaluate a neural net on some accelerator.
 Unlike training a convnet, significant Python application logic is required for doing MCTS: its hard to optimize this without simply reimplementing everything in C++.

 Given Pythons slowness, C++ is used to implement all of the games in OpenSpiel, as this is performance-critical.
-But even then, the overhead of Python and shuttling data between language boundaries can be significant: playing random games of tic-tac-toe is around 3x slower using Python and C++ than using pure Swift, and Kuhn Poker is around 10x faster.[^swift] Profilers and debuggers typically cannot see across language boundaries, making it hard to optimize and debug the entire program.
+But even then, the overhead of Python and shuttling data between language boundaries can be significant: playing random games of tic-tac-toe is around 3x slower using Python and C++ than using pure Swift, and Kuhn Poker is around 10x slower.[^swift] Profilers and debuggers typically cannot see across language boundaries, making it hard to optimize and debug the entire program.

 This has the following practical consequence: for OpenSpiel, there are now [two separate implementations of AlphaZero](https://github.com/deepmind/open_spiel/blob/c2683ca03d85e39d867594ef7f3c7f9319f18673/docs/alpha_zero.md), an easy to understand one in Python that can only be trained on toy problems, and a scalable multi-threaded one purely in C++.
 The [very mission of OpenSpiel](https://github.com/deepmind/open_spiel/blob/master/docs/contributing.md) is sabotaged by the deficiencies of Python: